barbudor/CircuitPython_INA3221/README.rst

 CircuitPython driver for the Texas Instruments' INA3221 3 channels current sensor.
 Product page : http://www.ti.com/product/INA3221

+2 version are available:
+- normal/full		includes all constants for low-level register access + API for alarms
+- lite				only basic API and no constants - use less memory

 Dependencies
 =============
 This driver depends on: